eklitzke/schemaless/README.md

  * There's an optional "ORM" (which isn't really relational) implemented as `schemaless.orm`.
 The "ORM" really is optional, and the interface described by FriendFeed is all usable and decoupled from the session/object stuff.
+ * The ORM is designed to be mostly declarative and easy to use.
+That means that you can say, "I have have a document type `User`, and please can I have an index on `(user_id)`, and I'd also like an index on `(first_name, last_name)` please."
+The ORM will then create the necessary index tables and automatically update them when you add new users; it will also know how to pick the most specific index, given an arbitrary query.

 Basic Usage
 ===========